Welcome to VanEck

 What’s driving this gradual opening?
 In short, the evolution of China’s economy from one based on manufacturing to one that is more consumer-led.
 As China’s share of exports shrinks and domestic demand for imports grows due to the country’s rising wealth, its trade surplus has been declining and may soon become a trade deficit.
 There is also a desire to reduce reliance on domestic funding sources, including the shadow banking sector and wealth management products.
 Foreign investment is therefore needed to fund future growth, and explains the increased efforts to attract relatively stable sources of capital from foreign institutions.
 Further, China’s desire to promote the renminbi as an international reserve currency would be incompatible with capital markets that remain closed off.

 The doors are now open for foreign investment, but many investors remain cautious.
-A primary concern is that the doors are closed in periods of market stress.
+A primary concern is that the doors may close in periods of market stress.
 Many foreign investors want to see the new programs tested, to provide assurance they can get their money out when they need to.
 Time will tell, but the Chinese economic transition is in full swing, and we believe it would be extremely difficult for policymakers to backtrack on the significant reforms that have been implemented.
 Emerging markets bond investors may choose to gain exposure through diversified portfolios to help limit potential risk.
 Alternatively, they may consider a China-only bond strategy to tailor their overall exposure to China’s bond market, including exposure to corporates or policy bank bonds that are not going to be included in global emerging markets bond benchmarks.